Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 I’d never had allergies before, but now my immune system seemed to overreact to everything.

-My doctor explained that mast cell activation syndrome (MCAS) can overlap with Long COVID where immune cells release histamine too easily, leading to inflammation, brain fog, hives, and tachycardia.
+My doctor explained that mast cell activation syndrome (MCAS) can overlap with Long COVID.
+In this condition, immune cells release histamine too easily, leading to inflammation, brain fog, hives, and tachycardia.

 What helped?